subshell/o-neko-catnip/README.md

 ## Limits

-* This tool will only trigger wake-ups of deployments when receiving GET requests.
+This tool will only trigger wake-ups of deployments when receiving GET requests.
 Other request types will not result in a wake-up.
-* This tool will only wake up deployments once every `cacheRequestsInMinutes` minutes (see configuration)

 ## Metrics